Thelvaen/gobot/README.md

+# Gobot
+This is a full featured application (still in progress), hence, it is not intended to be imported in your project.

-# gobot
+# Twitch Authentification
 To get your oauth token, please go to https://twitchapps.com/tmi/ and click connect, then Copy/Paste your token in the Token field of the config.yml

+# Configuration tips
-If Port is not defined in the config, it will use 8090 as default.
+* If Port is not defined in the config, it will use 8090 as default,
+* Default stack size for aggregator is 60,
+* Cred/Channel must always be defined, as it gives the bot its main Channel for operation (as well as the Twitch ID to use when using oAuth),

 # Functions
-* user authentication, initial user must be provided in init.yml
+* user authentication, initial user must be provided in init.yml (broken since reworked to IRIS, not yet entirely fixed, and mliddleware to restrict access is not yet done),
 * Aggregated messages (AggregChans array in the config.yml), go to http://[server]:Port/auth/messages
 * Dice rolling (!dice/!dice XX/!rand XX)
 * Score for sentences that are longer than 10 chars (!score) or /auth/stats